Beginner Powerlifting Over 50 – Introduction

 #2.
 Increased bone mass

-If left unchecked, bone mass can decrease to such an extent that the bones become porous and brittle, which is a medical condition called osteoporosis.
+Like muscle mass, bone density tends to decline with age.
+This process is called osteopenia.
+If left unchecked, bone mass can decrease to the extent that the bones become porous and brittle, a medical condition called osteoporosis.

+Your muscles respond to your workouts by getting more robust, as do your bones.
 Stronger bones are less likely to break in the event of a fall.

-Powerlifting can help prevent bone loss and even increase bone strength, making your skeleton stronger and more resilient.
+Powerlifting can help prevent bone loss and increase bone strength, making your skeleton stronger and more resilient.

 #3.
 Better joint stability and mobility

 A joint is anywhere in your body where two or more bones come together to form a union.
+Most joints are freely moveable or should be!

-Immobile joints can affect your ability to carry out your daily chores and can also cause pain.
+With age and lack of use, joints can stiffen and become less mobile.
+Immobile joints can affect your ability to carry out your daily chores and cause pain.

 Similarly, joints should be stable.

-Unstable joints are prone to excessive wear and tear, leading to arthritis and joint pain.
+That means they don’t wobble unnecessarily.
+Unstable joints are prone to excessive wear and tear, which can lead to arthritis and joint pain.

-Fortunately, compound exercises like squats, deadlifts, and bench presses are excellent for developing and maintaining both joint mobility and stability.
+Fortunately, compound exercises like squats, deadlifts, and bench presses are excellent for developing and maintaining joint mobility and stability.

 Being stronger can help reduce your risk of back pain, improve your posture, and make existing joint issues such as osteoarthritis more manageable.